 Society and Community

 We allow businesses and non-profit organizations to exist and have specific legal status because they serve the economic needs of society.
 Organizations produce needed products and services, employ citizens, and buy from other organizations that employ citizens.
-Organizations and individuals then pay taxes to fund services essential for the organizations to operate and individuals to live.
+Organizations and individuals then pay taxes to fund services essential for the organizations to operate and for individuals to live.
 All types of organizations — commercial, non-profit, and governmental — create and exchange value.
 Regardless of legal status, they are all integrated into one economic system.
-Consequently, as the organization designs the products, services, and operations to make money or use the donated funds effectively, they also have a larger reason for existence, and that is their contribution to society and the local community.
+Consequently, as the organization designs the products, services, and operations to make money or use the donated funds effectively, they also have a larger reason for existence: their contribution to society and the local community.

 Also, everyone with an internet connection can broadcast their experiences and opinions to the world via social media.
 Sometimes, third-party surrogate stakeholders represent the interests of citizens and consumers through accreditation and certification programs.
 Unfortunately, many of these methods are inefficient and set up an adversarial relationship.

 The natural environment doesn’t have a voice.
 Instead, the natural environment finds a voice and influence through the other five stakeholder groups.
-For example, there is a growing number of consumers who will pay a premium for environmentally friendly products and services from firms that are good corporate citizens.
+For example, a growing number of consumers will pay a premium for environmentally friendly products and services from firms that are good corporate citizens.
 If you can figure out how to provide environmentally friendly products and services for a comparable price, that could be a competitive advantage.
 The most talented workers have options and are increasingly choosing to work for organizations that are good corporate citizens, and that includes being environmentally friendly.

-Note: For an even more in-depth discussion on stakeholder theory, see Freeman et al., (2010).
+Note: For an even more in-depth discussion on stakeholder theory, see Freeman et al. (2010).

 All six stakeholder groups have needs and demands, putting increasing pressure on leaders to figure out how to create value for all of them at the same time.
 When you step back and look at all six stakeholder groups together, it can seem a bit overwhelming.
 If we view these requirements through the lens of the current system, the only solution might be compromise and trade-offs.
 In other words, take something from one stakeholder to serve another.